sabrialgaze/b00tc4mp-202505/staff/sabrina-algaze/project/doc/README.md

 ### Use Cases

 Player
-- register & login & logout
+- register, login and logout
+- declare payment for a month or daily training
+- view confirmed payments (current and past)
 - view upcoming trainings (by group)
-- confirm attendance to a training (only if monthly payment is up to date)
+- confirm attendance to a training (only if monthly/ daily payment is up to date)
 - confirm attendance to a training outside their main group (as guest)
 - view list of players' attendance to a training
 - view attendance history

 Coach
-- create training session (by date & group)
+- create, edit and remove group
+- add / remove players to a group
+- view list of players from a group
 - edit / remove training session
 - view attendance list per session
-- view attendance history per player
-- mark player as "paid" or "unpaid" for a given month
-- view all players' payment status (by month / group)
+- view all players' payment status
-- deactivate player (when she is no longer part of the trainings)

 ### Future Features

 Coach
+- mark player as "paid" or "unpaid" for a given month
+- view attendance history per player
-- Attendance statistics dashboard (per player / group / month)
+- attendance statistics dashboard (per player / group / month)

 ### UI Design